Change Started

 In recent times, Uttar Pradesh has become the second-largest state of India in terms of gross state domestic product (GSDP).
 The state’s GSDP in the 2020-2021 financial year was more than $265 billion, surging ahead of industrialized states like Gujarat and Tamil Nadu.

 For a growing state, its forest cover is also equally important.
-Trees are needed to maintain the climate and temperature of the place and any decline in green cover leaves a long-term impact on the air pollution, biodiversity, livelihood of these areas.
+Trees are needed to maintain the climate and temperature of the region and any decline in green cover leaves a long-term impact on the air pollution, biodiversity, and livelihood of these areas.

 Improving its ranking compared to other states